traefik/traefik/docs/content/routing/routers/index.md

 If no Host is set in the request URL (e.g., it's an IP address), these matchers will look at the `Host` header.

+These matchers will match the request's host in lowercase.

 !!! example "Examples"

     Match requests with `Host` set to `example.com`:

     ```yaml
     Host(`example.com`)
     ```

     Match requests sent to any subdomain of `example.com`:

     ```yaml
     HostRegexp(`^.+\.example\.com$`)
     ```

     Match requests with `Host` set to either `example.com` or `example.org`:

     ```yaml
     HostRegexp(`^example\.(com|org)$`)
     ```